6 Best WordPress Staging Plugins: Tested & Reviewed

 Fortify your business continuity with foolproof WordPress backups.
 No data loss, no downtime — just secure, seamless operation.

 Website downtime can reduce traffic, reduce sales, hurt search engine rankings and negatively affect the user experience of visitors.
+Using a WordPress staging site is one of the most effective ways of reducing that downtime.

-One of the most effective ways of reducing downtime is to use a WordPress staging area.
 Staging allows you to test website changes in a safe environment before pushing them to your live website.
 This is the best approach to implementing design changes and updating WordPress as staging areas are hidden from search engines.

 In this article, I would like to share with you what I consider the best WordPress staging plugins available to WordPress users.

-Free and premium solutions are included in my list of WordPress staging plugins and services below.
-Staging websites are created from a backup of your website, which is why these many staging solutions can also be used to back up WordPress.
+Staging websites are often created from a backup of your WordPress website, in order to get the latest version of your site to test changes on.
+This is also why these many staging solutions can also be used to back up WordPress.

 1. BlogVault